johnckealy/vue-auth-jwt/README.md

 Vue Auth JWT is a lightweight Vue plugin for communicating your Vue application with a JWT (JSON Web Token) powered authentication backend.

-It provides simple simple Vuex-based methods that apply the correct credentials and request styles to easily add the JWT access tokens in the request headers, and refresh them when appropriate.
+It provides simple Vuex-based methods that apply the correct credentials and request styles to easily add the JWT access tokens in the request headers, and refresh them when appropriate.